 This glittery Unicorn Slime Recipe makes the best homemade slime for sensory play, party favours and loot bags.
 It’s kid-safe, Borax-free, and it takes just 3 ingredients: Elmer’s Glue, baking soda and contact lens solution!
 Making slime is a great science activity for kids too!

 Slime is fun!
 Slime is great!
 Kid-safe slime is easy to make!

 That’s right!
-Today I’m going to show you how to make slime that’s totally safe for your kids to handle – slime that doesn’t contain laundry starch – slime that doesn’t contain Borax – is so easy to make you’ll wonder why you haven’t made it before!
+Today I’m going to show you how to make slime that’s totally safe for your kids to handle.
+This Elmer’s Glue slime doesn’t contain laundry starch or Borax, like other slime recipes do, and it’s so easy to make you’ll wonder why you haven’t made it before!

 You have heard of slime, right?
 It’s that silky-stretchy, rubbery-flubbery concoction that’s taken the craft world by storm this year.

 Believe it or not, we hadn’t made any until recently, when the wonderful folks at Elmer’s offered to send us the ingredients to make their kid-safe, Borax-free slime recipe.

 We were super-excited for the opportunity to try it out, and waited eagerly for our parcel to arrive.

 When it did, we were delighted to find it chock-full of assorted glue, baking soda, contact lens solution and food colour as well as the instructions for their slime recipe, and we spent an entire morning, experimenting, exploring, and concocting.

 We had a BLAST!